 Criminal Defence Lawyers

 Nicholas’s practice is focused mainly on criminal defence and civil matters arising out of criminal issues.
-As a Vancouver criminal defence lawyer, he has appeared in the Provincial Court of British Columbia, Supreme Court of British Columbia, and Court of Appeal for British Columbia, defending clients charged with offences ranging from murder and kidnapping to spousal assault and shoplifting.
+As a Vancouver criminal defence lawyer, he has appeared in the Provincial Court of British Columbia, Supreme Court of British Columbia, Court of Appeal for British Columbia, and Supreme Court of Canada, defending clients charged with offences ranging from murder and kidnapping to spousal assault and shoplifting.

 Nicholas is drawn to the unique challenges and rewards of defence practice and finds meaning in work which offers the opportunity to question state authority and the exercise of state power.
 At the same time, defence practice is meaningful to him on a personal level for the fulfillment he experiences by helping decent people defend themselves or recover from unfortunate mistakes.